jhird11/FARSCOPE-Social-Channels/README.md

 ## Club nights and gigs

-A group for the dancers and dreamers.
+A group for the dancers and dreamers and anyone else who likes a boogie in Bristol

 Creator/Admin: Julian Hird